divyangpandya113/dmg-assignment/README.md

 The E2E tests should run in Cypress right away.
 There are few other commands configured in this example recipe as a demonstration.

-- `npm run build` runs Webpack to convert spec TS file into `out.js`
+- `yarn build` runs Webpack to convert spec TS file into `dist/test.build.js`
-- `npm run lint` lints TypeScript specs using [tslint](https://palantir.github.io/tslint) and then TypeScript compiler to type check.
+- `yarn lint` lints TypeScript specs using [tslint](https://palantir.github.io/tslint) and then TypeScript compiler to type check.

 ## Notes